Mefillo/problems/README.md

 # Beseda

-<br>Create a server for solving problems in commands
+<br>Create a server for solving problems in teams

 To use it on local server simply run